tvteamup/TVTBridge/README.md

 });
 ```

-### pauseRequested
+### [ALL] pauseRequested
-Fires when the game host requests that the game be paused.
+Fires when the game platform requests that the game be paused.

 #### Example:
 ```js